Please scroll down and if you see something

 A fine and detailed example of a seafaring merchant with feathered cap & hoop earrings

-Meershaum, also known as Sepiolite or Sea Foam is a mineral that does not burn and floats in water.
+Meerschaum, also known as Sepiolite or Sea Foam is a mineral that does not burn and floats in water.
 When softened by the sea it can be easily carved and dried when it will become hard and shiny when polished with bone-ash.
 This makes it a very popular material for pipe making and when smoked takes on a fabulous discoloured patina, often transforming a piece to a rich yellow, gold or reddish hue often fixed to an amber mouthpiece

 Measures 5 inches long